 I spent most of the day frantically trying to restore the site without much success until my friend in the UK, who helps me run the server, woke up.
 In order to cope with the abnormally high level of traffic, I installed an additional caching layer (creating a static copy of each page that can be served faster).

 The site held up pretty well on Thursday with most of the traffic coming from the post being circulated around Facebook and Twitter.
 On Friday this happened:

 Shortly afterwards Google Analytics showed that the site had more than 800 active visitors, serving 200 page views per minute.
 This continued for a number of hours into the night and amazingly the site stayed up.

 While I can’t claim that what I wrote is particularly authoritative I’m glad that it at least provoked discussion.
 As many people pointed out – the points I raised are not unique to Japan alone but can generally be applied to much of Asia.
-The article has subsequently been translated into Japanese, Chinese, Vietnamese, Thai, and Russian, perhaps showing a self-awareness which I had not expected.
+The article has subsequently been translated into Japanese, Chinese, Vietnamese and Thai, perhaps showing a self-awareness that I had not expected.

 Watch this space for more 🙂